 What about fresh pasta?

-ONE: Get your water to a rolling boil on a high heat and add your salt.
+1. Bring the water to a rolling boil over high heat, then add the salt.

-TWO: Add your pasta to the salted water.
-If cooking spaghetti drop it in like this and wait 30 seconds or so before easing it down into the water.
-Do not break it up!
+2. Add the pasta to the salted water.
+If cooking spaghetti, drop it in and wait about 30 seconds before easing it down into the water.
+Don’t break it.

 What NOT to do